naoshibaikyu/superbuddn/epilogues/incorrect6.md

 Clara Happy: My future partner must be brave, strong, intelligent, successful and organized.

-Nadine Sad: (steps on a caterpillar and proceeds to drop to their knees and sob while apologizing profusely)
+Nadine Sad: (steps on a caterpillar and proceeds to drop to her knees and sob while apologizing profusely)

 Clara: That one.
 I want that one.

 %

-Quincy: When I see initials carved into a tree with a heart I think it’s so romantic.
+Rhea: When I see initials carved into a tree with a heart I think it’s so romantic.
 Two lovers on a date... one of them carrying a knife for some reason.

 %